Fingerprint Evidence Used in Criminal Trials

 If You Face Criminal Charges, Call Wasatch Defense Attorneys!

 We are criminal defense attorneys in Salt Lake City, Utah.
-We specialize in sex crimes cases.
+We have experience in sex crimes cases.
 We immediately start working on getting charges dropped or reduced, keep you from going to jail, and prevent having your name entered in the Utah sex offenders registry.
 Our aggressive strategy gets favorable results for our clients.
 We offer payment arrangements.
 Don’t forget to ask about military discounts.